CenturyLinkCloud/APIDocs/Authentication/api-v20-authentication-overview.md

     HttpClient authClient = new HttpClient();
     ```

-3. Add an "Accept" header to indicate that returning JSON as a response is ok.
+3. Add an `Accept` header to indicate that returning JSON as a response is ok.

     ```
     authClient.DefaultRequestHeaders.Accept.Add(new MediaTypeWithQualityHeaderValue("application/json"));
     ```

-4. Create an HttpContent object to hold the JSON payload ( {"username": "[username]", "password": "[password]"}  )sent to the API.
-Also, note that the content type "application/json" is set.
+4. Create an HttpContent object to hold the JSON payload (`{"username": "[username]", "password": "[password]"}`) sent to the API.
+Also, note that the content type `application/json` is set.

     ```
     HttpContent content =